Brewmaxx: Fields of application

 The main fields of application include the automation of breweries (see brewery) and/or fermenting and storage cellars.
 Also a complete automation of all the production areas of a brewery (e.g. at Warsteiner Beer and Brewery) - from raw material intake to filling - can be realised with the brewmaxx process control systems.
-The “small” control system, brewmaxx compact, has been available for individual production areas, e.g. ancillary plants, water treatment, filter or plants as well as small and medium-sized breweries, since the middle of 2010.
+The "small" control system, brewmaxx compact, has been available for individual production areas, e.g. ancillary plants, water treatment, filter or plants as well as small and medium-sized breweries, since the middle of 2010.

 The systems and modules of brewmaxx are generally used for the automation of new plants and for migration projects.
 Existing, outdated control systems with a structured software design can be migrated to brewmaxx via conversion tools.

-brewmaxx is used as teaching system for process control technology for breweries at the Technical University Munich.
+Brewmaxx is used as teaching system for process control technology for breweries at the Technical University of Munich.
 Various university projects use brewmaxx as process controlling system.

 Architecture

 The brewmaxx range is based on an integrated client-server model and uses standard Microsoft software.
 The architecture has a modular design.
 Depending on the requirements, the modules can be used individually or in combination for process control, data acquisition, process management, production management and enterprise resource planning level integration.

-brewmaxx has been designed as a multi-lingual system.
-At application level, it offers a computer-dependent language changeover option for the user interface and can be configured in several languages.
+brewmaxx has been designed as a multilingual system.
+At application level, it offers a computer-independent language changeover option for the user interface and can be configured in several languages.
 Communication takes place via the Ethernet connections TCP/IP and OPC.

-OPC (see OLE for process control) is preferably used as the interface; however, various OPC servers might be used depending on the control units to be integrated.
+OPC (see OLE for process control) is preferably used as the interface; However, various OPC servers might be used depending on the control units to be integrated.
 Furthermore, a driver-based interface is available for non OPC-capable systems.
 This ensures simple and flexible integration of numerous control systems, e.g. from Mitsubishi Electric, Allen-Bradley, Siemens, VIPA and others.
 Various reporting functions enable selective access to recorded process and material data.